equinor/omnia-tutorial/docs/exercises/consume.rst

 * Expand the JSON records to Excel table columns.
 .. image:: ./images/consume/convert_data_to_table_expand.jpg

-* Use all the default of all columns and click OK.
+* Use the default of all columns and click OK.
 .. image:: ./images/consume/convert_data_to_table_expand_ok.jpg

 * Close the data source setup and load data into Excel.